kennynahh/uw-reality-labs/README.md

 ## About

-"Reality from Scratch" is a newly founded collaborative team at the University of Waterloo, offering students the opportunity to engage directly with virtual reality (VR) technologies.
+"Reality from Scratch" is the moniker for a newly founded design team at the University of Waterloo, which offers students the opportunity to engage directly with virtual reality (VR) technologies.
 This initiative focuses on providing practical experience in VR, covering a comprehensive range of aspects including hardware, software, drivers, and ergonomics, among others.
 This repository is primarily maintained by me - please reach out if you have any questions.

 ## Overview